-Part III.
-Claims Concerning Trademarks and Geographical Indications
+Part III Claims Concerning Trademarks and Geographical Indications

 - 1. Any person whose right of protection for a trademark has been infringed or any person enjoying the same status, may demand the cessation of the infringement, the redress of its consequences, the surrender of the unlawfully obtained profits and the compensation of damages in accordance with the general principles of law.
 Article 287(2) shall apply accordingly. - 2.
-Infringement of the right of protection for a trademark consists of unlawful use in the course of trade of: - (i) a trademark identical to a trademark registered in respect of identical goods, - (ii) a trademark identical or similar to a trademark registered in respect of identical or similar goods, if the use of that mark is likely to mislead part of the public in particular by evoking associations between the marks concerned, - (iii) a trademark identical or similar to a renown trademark registered for any kind of goods, if such use without due cause would bring unfair advantage to the user or be detrimental to the distinctive character or the repute of the earlier trademark. - 3.
+Infringement of the right of protection for a trademark consists of unlawful use in the course of trade of: - (i) a trademark identical to a trademark registered in respect of identical goods,

+- (ii) a trademark identical or similar to a trademark registered in respect of identical or similar goods, if a likelihood of misleading the public, including in particular a risk of associating the trademark with a registered trademark, exists; - (iii) a trademark identical or similar to a renown trademark registered for any kind of goods, if such use without due cause would bring unfair advantage to the user or be detrimental to the distinctive character or the repute of the earlier trademark. - 3.
 The claims referred to in paragraph (1) shall also be enforceable against a person who only puts on the market the goods already bearing that trademark, provided that the goods do not originate from the right holder or from a party authorised by him to use the trademark. - 4.
 When invoking the right of protection conferred by his trademark, the licensor may enforce the claims referred to in paragraph (1) against a licensee who breaches any provision in his licensing contract with regard to its duration and territory covered by the contract, the form covered by the contract in which the trademark may be used, as well as the scope of the goods for which the trademark may be used or the quality of the goods.
-This shall apply accordingly to the sub-license 45. - 5.
-A holder of a right of protection for a trademark may enforce the claims referred to in paragraph (1) against a licensee or a sub-licensee in case where the provisions of the sub-license contract, referred to in paragraph (4) have been breached, as well as in the case, where the contract has been concluded in breach of Article 163(2) 46 .
+This shall apply accordingly to the sub-license. - 5.
+A holder of a right of protection for a trademark may enforce the claims referred to in paragraph (1) against a licensee or a sub-licensee in case where the provisions of the sub-license contract, referred to in paragraph (4) have been breached, as well as in the case, where the contract has been concluded in breach of Article 163(2).

-- 1. In case of products bearing a counterfeit trademark, the court, when deciding in accordance with Article 286 on further disposal of the products, may only in exceptional cases recognise removal of the trademark therefrom sufficient enough for putting the product into circulation. (...) deleted. - 2.
-"A counterfeit trademark" shall mean any trademark identical with or indistinguishable in the course of regular trade from a registered trademark, and unlawfully used in respect of the goods covered by the right of protection.
+1. In case of products bearing a counterfeit trademark, the court, when deciding in accordance with Article 286 on further disposal of the products, may only in exceptional cases recognise removal of the trademark therefrom sufficient enough for putting the product into circulation.